josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

 </code-example>

-It's harder to target an element that is entering a view because it isn't in the DOM yet.
+It is harder to target an element that is entering a view because it is not in the DOM yet.
 So, use the aliases `:enter` and `:leave` to target HTML elements that are inserted or removed from a view.

 ### Use of \*ngIf and \*ngFor with :enter and :leave